A bit exaggerated, but there is a germ of truth to it.

 - Juan Bautista Alberdi an Argentine Politician who wanted to make French the official language of Argentina

 European immigration became a flood after 1870.
 And while some Germans and French came, most of the immigrants were Italians and Northern Spanish; the very stock Alberdi did not want.
+Argentina even got a large influx of Jews.
 Some Austrians, a few Poles, and a few Scandanavians came, as well as a few Irish and British.
-Not as Nordic as Argentina wanted, but still white.
+Not as Nordic as Argentina wanted, but still quite white.
+Argentina is the “whitest” country in South America.

 Violence often broke out between the settler farmers and the range roving gauchos.
-The Argentina government had enough and wanted to get rid of them.
+The Argentine government had enough and wanted to get rid of them.

 So the Argentine goverment hit on an idea.
-Why not use the gauchos to fight the Indians?
+Why not draft the gauchos to fight the local indigenous Indians?
 Whoever died, Argentina would win.
-The era of the gaucho was dying.
-The Indians were being reigned in; and the gaucho was dying out, by design.
+This did not go over well with the gauchos who often had family on both sides of the contest.

 No doubt, some gauchos were white, but these were not the ones the government of Argentina wanted to get rid of.